Super-Protocol/docs/docs/cli/Guides/confidential-fine-tuning.md

 ### Alice and Bob: 12.
 Get the order report

-You can get the order report as soon as the order status becomes `Processing` without waiting for the order to complete:
+You can get the order report as soon as the CVM downloads the order components and starts the execution, without waiting for the order to complete:

 ```shell
 ./spctl orders get-report <ORDER_ID> --save-to report.json